Kelmscott

 An assessment of population growth drivers in Kelmscott reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Kelmscott's population, as per AreaSearch's analysis, stands at approximately 11,219 as of November 2025.
-This figure indicates a rise of 615 individuals, representing a 5.8% increase since the 2021 Census, which recorded a population of 10,604.
-The change is inferred from the estimated resident population of 11,193 in June 2024 and an additional 76 validated new addresses post-Census date.
-This results in a density ratio of 745 persons per square kilometer, aligning with averages seen across locations assessed by AreaSearch.
-Overseas migration contributed approximately 76.7% of overall population gains during recent periods, driving primary growth in the area.
+Based on AreaSearch's analysis, Kelmscott's population is around 11,231 as of Feb 2026.
+This reflects an increase of 627 people (5.9%) since the 2021 Census, which reported a population of 10,604 people.
+The change is inferred from the estimated resident population of 11,193 from the ABS as of June 2024 and an additional 81 validated new addresses since the Census date.
+This population level equates to a density ratio of 746 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 76.7% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate post-2032 growth, AreaSearch uses ABS' latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends indicate an expected increase just below the national median, with the area projected to expand by 1,013 persons to 2041, reflecting an 8.8% total increase over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+As we examine future population trends, a population increase just below the median of national areas is expected, with the area expected to expand by 1,013 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 8.7% in total over the 17 years.

 Frequently Asked Questions - Population